ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 The bare ``(~)`` might be confused with an equality constraint.

-Under the proposed 'Partially applied Type Families' `here <https://github.com/mniip/ghc-proposals/blob/partiallyappliedtypefamilies/proposals/0000-partially-applied-type-families.rst>`_, repeated type vars might be problematic because one occurrence might be applied, the other not.
+Under the proposed `Partially applied Type Families <https://github.com/mniip/ghc-proposals/blob/partiallyappliedtypefamilies/proposals/0000-partially-applied-type-families.rst>`_, repeated type vars might be problematic because one occurrence might be applied, the other not.
 Then an equality guard might be a more cogent implementation technique: first bind the type vars individually; later test for equality.
 That corresponds to term-level function equations being desugarred to nested ``case``.

 Should instances be allowed with not just overlapping heads but *identical* heads (and differing guards)?
 This can't occur with only apartness guards, because that would still leave an overlap.
 If equality guards are allowed then this is possible::